 COVID-19 has changed all of our lives, and artists are finding new ways to adapt and learn new skills.
 Inspired by the possibility of integrating data into my work as an artist, I studied data science and analytics on Coursera, ultimately leading to enrollment in a 12-week intensive boot camp at Metis.
-I followed in my dad's footsteps, learning Python, SQL, and freshening up my HTML/CSS skills (dormant since my days designing MySpace layouts).
+I followed in my dad's footsteps, learning Python, SQL, and freshening up my HTML/CSS skills (dormant since the days of designing MySpace layouts).
 I've enjoyed writing about my projects; you can learn more about my SCOTUS decision predictor or my Broadway film adaptation success predictor at my Medium page!

 Outside of music, I'm a tree-climbing enthusiast, devoted TED Talk listener and (well-intentioned) amateur chef.
 I like to learn, solve problems, and to stay busy; why not do all three?